Skip to content

 First Aid Procedures

 If inhaled, remove to fresh air.
-Call 911 for immediate medical attention.
+Call 911 if immediate medical attention is warranted (e.g. loss of consciousness or other emergent condition).
 In case of skin or eye contact, immediately flush with water for 15 minutes.
 Use an eyewash for eye exposures.
-Follow up according to UT Office of Risk Management accident/injury protocols (see https://riskmanagement.tennessee.edu/).
+Follow up according to UT Office of Risk Management accident/injury protocols (see https://riskmanagement.tennessee.edu/incident-reporting/).

 Spills and Waste